• Skip to primary navigation

 • For NYC Residents

-NYC Walks: Lower Manhattan
+NYC Walks: Lower Manhattan - 400 Years of History in a Day

 This is one of several one-day family-friendly itineraries from NYC on the Cheap, focusing on FREE, budget-friendly and family-friendly things to see and do in the greatest city on the planet.

-Lower Manhattan is where New York City began.
+Lower Manhattan is where New York City began

 ower manhattan waking tourHere is where –

 Dutch settlers founded the community of New Netherland in the early 1600s, later changing the name to New Amsterdam.
+The name was changed again, to New York, when the British captured the valuable port city from the Dutch.

 Original Dutch street names here include Coenties Slip and Broadway, named for the broad north-south trail through Manhattan Island that followed the route of a Native American trading path.

-The Stock Exchange was born in the 1800s, when a group of financial entrepeneurs made an agreement under a Cottonwood tree.
+The Stock Exchange was born here in the 1800s, when a group of financial entrepeneurs made an agreement under a Cottonwood tree.

 The Statue of Liberty, donated by the people of France, became a world symbol of freedom and liberty.